binjr/binjr/UNRELEASED.md

 > You can activate this alternative indexing mode via "Settings > Logs > Index using N-Grams"

 _[New]_ Added the ability to open a single log file instead of a whole folder or a zip archive.
+_[New]_ Inline help is now directly accessible for many options throughout the application's User Interface by clicking the `?`next to it.
 _[New]_ Let users choose the date & time that serves as an anchor to construct timestamps for partial data.
 _[Fixed]_ Different outcome when typing the name of a capture group vs selecting it from the dropdown list in the  profile editor.
 _[Fixed]_ Files selection on Linux do not show files with no extensions when "All files" filter is selected.